domus71/imagesharp/README.md

 http://localhost:3001/generate?source=<fullpath of source image file>&dest=<fullpath of generated image file>&width=<pixels>&height=<pixels>&quality=<from 1 to 100>&lossless=<0/1/true/on>&progressive=<0/1/true/on>&wimage=<watermark file>&wposition=<watermark position ex.southwest>&pos=<image position for cropping, see rposition array>
 ```

 The source and the destanation image paths must be url encoded.
 If width and height are 0, then image keeps the original size.
 The properties quality, lossless and progressive are optional.
 Default quality is 80%.
 Also, I have disabled the Sharp cache to get new file everytime.
 You can comment the line 9 to speed up things and change [Sharp caching options](https://sharp.pixelplumbing.com/api-utility#cache).
-The generated image is centered and cropped/clipped in given dimensions to fit.
+The generated image is centered and cropped/clipped in given dimensions to fit by default.
+You can change that using image position pos=0..8 (see rposition array 0:"left top", 1:"top" 2:"right top", ...
+7: "bottom", 8: "right bottom")

 ## 🚀 Deployment <a name = "deployment"></a>